jessicacarneiro/jessicacarneiro.github.io/about.md

 ---
 layout: page
-title: Sobre
+title: About
-permalink: /sobre/
+permalink: /about/
 ---

 ## Jéssica ##

-Sou estudante de Ciência da Computação na [UFMG][ufmg].
-Nasci em 1991 em Belo Horizonte.
-Gosto de: tecnologia, ciência, ficção científica, séries de tv, pipoca, sorvete.
+I'm an undergrad student at [UFMG][ufmg] majoring in Computer Science.
+I was born in 1991 in Belo Horizonte.
+I like science, technology, popcorn, ice cream, and summer.

 __Links:__